Before a student can work and be paid, the following paperwork must be submitted in Workday.

-- Form I-9 Employment Eligibility Verification (must be filled out in person, and with appropriate identification)
+- Form I-9 Employment Eligibility Verification (Section 2 must be completed in person, and with appropriate identification)

 - Form W-4 Employee's Withholding Allowance Certificate